myatorres/tcp-syn-flood-incident-response/README.md

 ---

-## License

-This repository is for educational and portfolio purposes only.
-Provided templates and materials are owned by the course provider.
+This project is for educational purposes only as part of a course lab activity.